vkottler/vkottler/README.md

-Creating software for hardware can also require expensive tools (e.g. oscilloscopes, protocol analyzers, in-circuit debuggers) and infrastructure (real-time telemetry, commanding, text logging) to attempt and experience success in a tight feedback loop.

-We're familiar with user interfaces that present explanations for errors (and even suggestions for how to fix them), but **iterating on embedded software is often extremely challenging even for veterans with decades of experience**.
+Creating software for hardware can also require expensive tools (e.g. oscilloscopes, protocol analyzers, in-circuit debuggers) and infrastructure (real-time telemetry, commanding, text logging) to be productive and successful. **Iterating on embedded software is often extremely challenging even for veterans with decades of experience**.

 This has been my personal experience trying to earn stripes as a software